MAY CONTAIN NUTS THEATRE COMPANY

 (from the supporting statement for our Arts Council Grant)

-"Then they bought their devised show (Butterflies and Lambs' to Trestle for a performance in July - the performaners responded brilliantly to being in a different theatre space and gave committed and energised performances, which both disturbed and delighted the audiece..."
+"Then they bought their devised show (Butterflies and Lambs' to Trestle for a performance in July - the performers responded brilliantly to being in a different theatre space and gave committed and energised performances, which both disturbed and delighted the audience..."

 Audience member, Trestle Arts Base